G-ARVF seen at Hermeskeil, Germany

 Photo J. Hieminga

 The career of G-ARVF has taken some twists and turns to end up in an aviation museum in Hermeskeil, Germany.
 Obviously nobody could have guessed this when she lifted off the runway at the Brooklands airfield near Weybridge for the first time on 6 July 1963.
 Ordered by BOAC, she was first used by Vickers for development work.
 Together with G-ARVB she flew the majority of the route proving flights and did a lot of the flight training work.
-Starting in October 1963, G-ARVF was involved in many overseas flights to prepare the type for its eventual airline service.
-The first route proving flight was carried out in March 1964 from London to Lagos, Nigeria, via Kano, arriving just in time for lunch.
-During these flights the aircraft was still owned by its manufacturer but operated by BOAC.
-A wonderful example of industry cooperation that provided both with loads of information about the new type.
-More proving flights were made to places like Montreal, Toronto, Nairobi, Khartoum, Rome, Kano, Aden, Salisbury, Beirut and Accra.
+Starting on 17th October 1963, G-ARVF was involved in a trial that aimed to operate a single airframe for 1000 hours during many overseas flights to prepare the type for its eventual airline service.
+The first of these route proving flights went from London to Beirut, with later ones operating for example from London to Lagos, Nigeria, via Kano, arriving just in time for lunch.
+During these flights the aircraft was still owned by its manufacturer but operated by BOAC together with two flight crews and three technicians from RAF Transport Command.
+A wonderful example of industry cooperation that provided all parties with loads of information about the new type.
+More proving flights were made to places like Montreal, Toronto, Shannon, Prestwick, Nairobi, Khartoum, Rome, Aden, Salisbury and Accra.
 During the complete certification and route proving programme, 16,500 engine hours were flown on the eleven aircraft used, and just one unscheduled removal occurred.
 The culmination of all this was the certification of the VC10 on 22 April 1964.
 With the unrestricted Certificate of Airworthiness in hand Vickers could now deliver the VC10s to BOAC, who wasted no time and flew the first service to Lagos on 29th April with G-ARVJ.
 Commanding that first flight was Captain A.M.
 Rendall, also known to his colleagues as 'Flaps' Rendall, who would forever leave his mark on the VC10.
 On one of the early proving flights he became concerned that there was no horizontal surface in the structure around the windscreen which could help relate the attitude of the aircraft to the horizon on a visual approach.
 The solution to this was a thin steel wire, with adjustable tension to compensate for airframe 'stretching' when at altitude, mounted above the glareshield.
 It would forever be known as 'Rendall's washing line'.
 This was not the end of the Rendall family's connection with the VC10 though.
 In later years his son also flew the VC10 for BOAC/BA, and even more recently, in March 2001 it was his granddaughter Lucy Rendall who captained the last ever flight of VC10 K2 ZA142 (ex G-ARVI) to RAF St. Athan.

 Upon entering service with BOAC, the VC10 encountered the teething problems that are common for any new advanced aircraft.
 In the early days the crew sometimes referred to it as the 'VC When'.
 The technical difficulties were soon under control though, something that could not be said for the 707.
 In the first two years of VC10 service superficial cracks appeared in the tailplane structure, but this was soon reinforced and they never returned.
 The 707 suffered from similar problems on its wings, but these were never fully solved and continued to cause concern throughout its service as wing fasteners and wing panels were continually coming loose.
 Also the 707 would sometimes emerge from crew training with popped rivets and wrinkles in the top fuselage skins, this never occurred on a VC10 when subjected to the same manoeuvres.
 From those early days on the VC10s became an integral part of BOAC's route structure, managing the 'hot and high' Africa routes with ease, although some destinations still warranted some special attention.
 Chileka Airport, Malawi, for example was always a cause for concern for BOAC crews.
 The single runway layout necessitated a 180 degree turn at the end of the runway so that the aircraft could taxi to the platform via the same runway.
 The turning circle at the end of the runway was adequate for a Standard VC10 but the extra length of the Super VC10 made this a test of skill for its crew.
 On several occasions reverse thrust was used very gently to reverse the aircraft and the alternative, a long wait for an airport tractor, was thus averted.
 Chileka also featured a very narrow runway which made it difficult to judge height and distance, to its credit, the VC10 was the only large aircraft to land regularly at Chileka.